 your notebook computer as a navigator.
 It worked quite well, and won PC magazine's

-Secondly, the marketing department had made deals with every upcoming mobile
+With this money, the marketing department made deals with every upcoming mobile internet

-internet device, and he needed someone to just take charge, build and release them.
+device-maker, and Jan needed me to just take charge, and build and release these products.

 This was brand new territory.
 I worked with tiny text-menu cellphone protocols, with

-Motorola's voice-response dialogue software, and this idea from Palm for a web-enabled
+Motorola's voice-response dialogue software, and an idea from Palm for a web-enabled

 Even the palm-based device, which had the largest screen and was dangling the